immobiliare/Glider/Documentation/Transports.md

 > The original inspiration is from [swift-log-elk](https://github.com/Apodini/swift-log-elk) project.

 ### ELK Features
-- Uploads the log data automatically to Logstash (eg. the ELK stack)
+- Uploads the log data automatically to Logstash (e.g. the ELK stack)
 - Caches the created log entries and sends them via HTTP either periodically or when exceeding a certain configurable memory threshold to Logstash
-- Converts the logging metadata to a JSON representation, which allows querying after those values (eg. filter after a specific parameter in Kibana)
+- Converts the logging metadata to a JSON representation, which allows querying after those values (e.g. filter after a specific parameter in Kibana)
 - Logs itself via a background activity logger (including protection against a possible infinite recursion)

 ```swift